In his childhood memoirs, Why Write?, author Paul Auster hails the pencil as an invaluable tool for documenting the world around us.

 He learnt a life-changing lesson that day; never underestimate the power of the pencil as a stamp of history and the world around us.
 Always carry a pencil, just in case.
 Learning this lesson, he tells us, is how he became a writer.

 But despite our tectonic shift towards tech, the power of the pencil remains strong.
 Visual storytelling prevails as a compelling way for us to engage with the world around us.
-Doodle or sketch, picking up a pen conjures new and inspiring ways for us to perceive our surroundings.
+Quick doodle or a lengthier sketchnote, picking up a pen conjures new and inspiring ways for us to perceive our surroundings.
 And no need for Instagram - this can all be done through your very own filter.

 As with many of life's most important lessons, Auster learnt the power of the pencil the hard way.
 Don't make the same mistake - take a pencil wherever you go.
 You never know when the inspiration or opportunity to use it may strike.